thanos-io/thanos/docs/components/receive.md

                                  Endpoint of local receive node.
 Used to identify the local node in the hashring configuration.
+      --receive.propagate-replica
+                                 Whether or not to propagate the replica count of incoming write requests.This mechanism is
+                                 used to detect loops in cyclic receive topologies.If your topology is acyclic, this
+                                 can be safely set to false.If your topology contains cycles, i.e. fully connected hashring
+                                 of combined routing & ingesting components,
+                                 this should be set as true (default).
       --receive.replica-header="THANOS-REPLICA"
                                  HTTP header specifying the replica number of a write request.